saidurga369/developer.sailpoint.com/docs/tools/sdk/go/Reference/Beta/Methods/AccessModelMetadataAPI.md

 pagination_label: AccessModelMetadata
 sidebar_label: AccessModelMetadata
 sidebar_class_name: gosdk
+keywords:
-keywords: ['go', 'Golang', 'sdk', 'AccessModelMetadata', 'BetaAccessModelMetadata']
+  ['go', 'Golang', 'sdk', 'AccessModelMetadata', 'BetaAccessModelMetadata']
 slug: /tools/sdk/go/beta/methods/access-model-metadata
+tags:
+  [
+    'SDK',
-tags: ['SDK', 'Software Development Kit', 'AccessModelMetadata', 'BetaAccessModelMetadata']
+    'Software Development Kit',
+    'AccessModelMetadata',
+    'BetaAccessModelMetadata',
+  ]
 ---

 # AccessModelMetadataAPI

 Use this API to create and manage metadata attributes for your Access Model.
 Access Model Metadata allows you to add contextual information to your ISC Access Model items using pre-defined metadata for risk, regulations, privacy levels, etc., or by creating your own metadata attributes to reflect the unique needs of your organization.
 This release of the API includes support for entitlement metadata.
 Support for role and access profile metadata will be introduced in a subsequent release.

 Common usages for Access Model metadata include: